 Your recovery time after breast revision surgery will vary depending on the extent of your procedure.
 However, unless combined with other procedures, breast revision surgery is an outpatient procedure and you are generally able to resume non-strenuous activities 7 to 10 days after surgery.
 Drains are sometimes used in implant revision surgery to remove fluid buildup and minimize swelling.
 It’s important that you have someone to help you for the first few days after your breast revision.

 Rest is encouraged to help your body heal, although you should be able to perform most daily tasks right away – such as showering, brushing your teeth, and other general grooming.
 Light walking during the first 1-2 weeks of your recovery can also be beneficial to improve blood circulation and facilitate healing.
 After about 6 weeks, your swelling should be almost completely resolved and you will be able to see the results of your procedure.
 Your scars may still be pink or red but will improve over time, and should fade significantly by 1 year.
-Clareo Centers serve patients from all over the Boston area including Newton, Needham Brookline, and more.
+Clareo Centers for Plastic Surgery Boston serve patients from all over the Boston area including Newton, Needham Brookline, and more.

 A breast revision is any aesthetic breast surgery for a patient who has had aesthetic breast surgery in the past.
 Most often, breast revision is performed for patients who have previously had breast implant surgery.
 Reasons patients want a breast revision include to change implant size and/or to lift the breasts, typically after having children.
 Revision is also performed to treat capsular contracture, implant malposition, or implant leak.